 TaxAct offers a variety of tools on its website to help with the filing process.
 You have access to a tax calendar to keep track of important dates and a tax planning checklist to ensure you have all the information you need.
 There are also tools available, like a tax bracket calculator, loan calculator or healthcare tax credit calculator.
 TaxAct also lists recent tax law changes that will affect the tax season.

-Compared to other tax planning services, TaxAct’s prices are more affordable and the options don’t have a large price difference between them.
+Compared to some other tax filing services, TaxAct’s prices are more affordable and the options don’t have a large price difference between them.
 For the most part, the different options have similar features.
 Unlike its competitors, TaxAct does not offer a large increase in features as plans get more expensive.
-The only big differences between options are the forms and schedules available – the more expensive the plan, the more complex your financial needs.
+The only big differences between options are the forms and schedules available.
+In other words, the more expensive the plan, the more complex your financial needs.

-If you’re looking for an affordable tax planning service, TaxAct is a good option.
-TaxAct offers a variety of plans, each targeted at different financial situations.
+If you’re looking for an affordable tax filing service that covers all the basics, TaxAct is a good option.
+TaxAct offers a variety of plans, each targeted at slightly different financial situations.
 Whether you’re a student or a business owner, you’re able to get the maximum refunds available at an affordable cost.
-There are also tools that guide you through the process and unlimited phone support.
+There are also tools that guide you through the process and unlimited tax expert support.

-TaxAct is also fit for those who don’t need as many extra features.
+TaxAct is a particularly good fit for those who have simple returns and don’t need many extra features.
 It’s known as a no-nonsense tax service – it isn’t the fanciest one out there, but it gets the job done.
 The interface is clean and straightforward.
-But the drawback is that other services offer more educational tools and features that can make the filing process slightly more helpful.
-So if you’re a first-time filer, things can get confusing if you’re unfamiliar with the field.

 What’s the Catch?

 TaxAct’s affordable prices mean it doesn’t offer as many features as some of its competitors.
-It has enough guidance, tips and tools to help you navigate through tax season – though it may be hard for a first-time filer to understand everything.
-Many of its competitors offer more information and help at your fingertips.
-TaxAct does have step-by-step guidance and some explanations but it’s not nearly as extensive as other services.
+It has enough guidance, tips and tools to help you navigate through tax season, but the filing process may still be confusing if you’re a first-time filer.
+Those looking for premium educational content will likely prefer another service.

 In addition, TaxAct isn’t the fanciest service out there.
-Its interface is user-friendly and makes it easy to input information, but it can appear a bit plain.
-To compare, TurboTax has an interview approach of filing your taxes – you answer straightforward questions and it does all the calculations for you.
-TaxAct uses this approach as well, but not as interactive as TurboTax.
+Its interface is user-friendly enough that it’s easy to input information, but it can appear a bit plain.
+It uses an interview approach, like other filing services, but is not as interactive as some other services.

 How TaxAct Stacks Up